mikependon/RepoDB.NET/pages/features/implicitmapping.md

 var classHandler = ClassHandlerMapper.Get<Customer, CustomerClassHandler>();
 ```

-We highly recommend to use the [ClassHandlerCache](/cacher/classhandlercache) class when retrieving the cached class handlers to maximize the reusability and performance.
+> We highly recommend to use the [ClassHandlerCache](/cacher/classhandlercache) class when retrieving the cached class handlers.
+This is to maximize the reusability and performance.

 ```csharp
 var classHandler = ClassHandlerCache.Get<Customer, CustomerClassHandler>();